 Pre-shampoo treatment is a bliss to those with curly hair.
 It helps in detangling and removing the frizz from your hair.

-Apply a conditioner or a conditioning oil to your dry hair by separating out sections of hair.
+Apply a hair mask or a conditioning oil to your dry hair by separating out sections of hair.
 Leave in the conditioner for 20 minutes.
 You can put on a shower cap or a towel to trap some heat and open up the cuticle.
 This ensures that the conditioner penetrates your hair well.

 4. Never Brush Curly Hair